Textualize/textual/docs/guide/app.md

 While composing is the preferred way of adding widgets when your app starts it is sometimes necessary to add new widget(s) in response to events.
 You can do this by calling [mount()][textual.widget.Widget.mount] which will add a new widget to the UI.

-Here's an app which adds the welcome widget in response to any key press:
+Here's an app which adds a welcome widget in response to any key press:

 ```python title="widgets02.py"
 --8<-- "docs/examples/app/widgets02.py"